Goodwillie Calculus via Adjunction and LS Cocategory: Dual Goodwillie Calculus

 To prove Theorem \ref{thm:main-dual}, we will first establish the dual of a key lemma needed to show that the approximations do in fact take strongly cartesian cubes to cocartesian ones, and leave further development of this theory and its background to future work.

-That is, we establish the counterpart of \cite[Lemma 1.9]{GC3}, which shows that the map $t^n : \T^n F \ra F$ factors through some co-cartesian cube.
+The key lemma is the counterpart of \cite[Lemma 1.9]{GC3}, which shows that the map $t^n : \T^n F \ra F$ factors through some co-cartesian cube.
 In \cite{GC3}, Goodwillie combined the original Lemma with commutativity of finite pullbacks with filtered colimits to conclude that the construction producing $\P_n F$ produces a homotopy limit cube from a strongly cocartesian $(n+1)-$cube.

-However, it is important for us that we cannot always commute finite pushouts with (co)filtered homotopy limits of spaces.
-We choose currently to resolve the issue of commuting finite pushouts with (co)filtered homotopy limits by restricting to functors landing in spectra if we need to consider $\P^n F$.
+However, it is important to note that we cannot always commute finite pushouts with (co)filtered homotopy limits of spaces.
+We choose currently to resolve the issue of commuting finite pushouts with (co)filtered homotopy limits by restricting to functors taking values in spectra if we need to consider $\P^n F$.
 Then these approximations $\P^nF$ do take strongly cartesian cubes to cocartesian ones, as we will show.

 Recall that $\T^nF$ is given by our dualization of the functors we use to decompose $T_n$.
-That is, we (in Definition \ref{defn:dualadj}) let $\T^n F:= L^n \circ F \circ R^n$ and $(\T^n)^k F := (L^n)^k \circ F \circ (R^n)^k$.
+That is, we (in Definition \ref{defn:dualadj}) let $\T^n F:= L^n F R^n$ and $(\T^n)^k F := (L^n)^k F (R^n)^k$.

 Recall (from section \ref{sec:dualproofs}) that $R^n (X)$ is

 and $L^n$ is the inclusion followed by hocolim.

 The adjunctions are between these categories as follows: